trojanc/jenkins-theme/README.md

 6. Click `Save`

 ### Flaticons
-If you are interested in using flaticons (or any other "weather" icon set).
-Download it and place it in the `src/images` directory
-Required icons are:
+If you are interested in using an other "weather" icon set.
+Download it and place it in the `src/images` directory Required icons are:
 - cloud.png
 - cloudy.png